-Ask a sales associate to help you find the Oops Paint if it is not readily available in the front of the paint department.
-Many Home Depot stores make a shelf available in the department specifically set aside for Oops Paint.
+In some cases, the store may decide to display their overstock of mistinted paint near the registers to draw more attention and in hopes of selling it quickly.
+If it is not readily available in the front of the paint department, ask a sales associate for assistance.
+Many Home Depot stores make a shelf available in the department specifically set aside for oops paint.

 Check the original paint labels for the type of finish.
 You may purchase different containers of paint and mix the containers together as long as all cans are of the same finish variety.